HubRise/website/content/apps/catalog-manager/en/options.md

 - Maximum number of options a customer can select.
 Defaults to empty, which means that there is no limit.
 - For each option, enter a **Name**, **Price**, **Ref code**, and tick the **Default** checkbox if the option should be selected by default.

-Keep in mind that option lists are related to specific products, or product variations, so it is useful to name your option list appropriately.
-For example, for a medium pizza variation you may have three cheese options which you would include in an option list called `Cheese - Medium Pizza`.
+Keep in mind that option lists are attached to specific products, or product variations.
+If the options differ from one product variation to another, it is advisable to name your option lists in a way that allows you to easily identify them.
+For example, for pizza items you may have three cheese options.
+If the options and related prices are identical regardless of the pizza or pizza size they're attached to, the list can be called `Cheese - Pizza`.
+If they are different, you might call one list `Cheese - Medium Pizza` and the other`Cheese - Large Pizza` to know which list to attach to which product variation.

 ![Catalog Manager Option List details](./images/004-2x-option-list-details.png)

-After you have created one or more option lists, you can add them to your products:
+After you have created one or more option lists, you can attach them to your products:

-1. Select the tab for the variation that you want to add options to, for example `10inch Classic`, then click **Attach option list**.
-You can now select from any previously added option lists.
+1. Select the tab for the product variation that you want to attach option lists to, for example `10inch Classic`, then click **Attach option list**.
+You can now select any of the option lists previously created.
-1. For each of the product variations, click **Attach option list** and select the appropriate option list.
+1. Follow the exact same steps for each of the product variations, for example `13inch Gluten Free Classic`, `13inch Classic`and `18inch Classic`.

 ![Catalog Manager Add Option List](./images/011-2x-product-option-list-tabs.png)